Margaret Mayo (children's author)

 Margaret Mayo, née Margaret Mary Cumming (born 10 May 1935 in London, England), is a British writer of children's literature and folktales since 1974.

 Biography

 Born Margaret Mary Cumming on 10 May 1935 in London, England, the daughter of William John and Anna (Macleod) Cumming.
-On 28 July 1958, she married Peter Robin Mayo, they had three children: Roderick, Katrina and Andrew.
-She was former teacher, who lives in Brighton.
+In 1958 she married Peter Robin Mayo; they had three children.
+She was a former teacher, who lives in Brighton.